gillian-guide/GTAIV.EFLC.FusionFix-GFWLMin/readme.md

 # GFWL Patch (this fork)
 **Just because it says GFWL Patch doesn't mean you can't use this with xliveless.*

-The original repository has no support for GFWL (it does have support for outdated patches themselves, however) and blacklists several mods.
+The original repository has no support for GFWL (it does have support for outdated patches themselves, however).
 This fork attempts to mitigate that with several simple fixes:

 - Disable the `xlive.dll` check to allow playing on outdated patches without `xlive.dll`.
 - Block `IVMenuAPI.asi` and `GTAIVExtraOptions.asi` due to breaking compatibility with FusionFix.